 Misleading Demo Videos

 Only two other roulette computers are capable of obtaining predictions anytime in the spin.
-These are devices from Mark Howe and Miro Zirdum's (Forester).
 However, they both incorrectly assume ball deceleration is linear.
-In particularly Miro Zirdum creates deceptive videos in which he promotes his computer's ability to obtain predictions anytime in the spin.
+In particularly, one vendor creates deceptive videos in which he promotes his computer’s ability to obtain predictions anytime in the spin.
 Specifically he continuously clocks the ball in a recorded spin on dvd, and shows how close each prediction is to each other.
 Basically the closer the predictions are, the better.
 This may seem impressive without sufficient knowledge, but in reality he is merely demonstrating:

 The second point is most relevant.
 You may recall how in earlier pages I explained how even a poorly designed computer with inaccurate timings can target when there are 4,5,6 or so revolutions are remaining.
 And that the timings for the last few revolutions are much the same between different spins.
 So there are only two possibilities for what his algorithm does: either considers complete revolutions, or partial revolutions.